#CuriousGoat: How To Prepare For A Pandemic

 "It's shocking the number of people who don't do basic hand hygiene," says Dr. Elizabeth Lee Daughtery, who studies infection control at Johns Hopkins University.

-"That means washing with soap after the bathroom, before you cook, after you've been shopping — really anytime after you've after been out in public places, opening a bunch of doors, pressing a bunch of elevator, touching grocery cart," she says.
+"That means washing with soap after the bathroom, before you cook, after you've been shopping — really anytime after you've after been out in public places, opening a bunch of doors, pressing a bunch of elevator buttons, touching the grocery cart," she says.

 And don't skimp on hand sanitizer and wipes, Daughtery says.
 Have them in the car, in your purse or backpack and around the house.
 And make sure you have enough stockpiled for when an outbreak hits.